nycdotnet/advent-of-code-2022/README.md

 This required simulation of a CPU with a fixed clock and corresponding CRT, and it included a Youtube video link to a "racing the beam" thing describing how the Atari 2600 worked - very cool.
 I was able to get to it fairly straight-forwardly.
 The main source of bugs I had (twice!) was forgetting that the `%` operator has high precedence and I needed to use parentheses more.

 Also this one caused me to have to do the "annual rename" of all the earlier projects to use two-digit project and class names.  :-(

+### Day 11:

+This one was definitely quite hard - the parsing was fairly significant, part 1 was straight-forward once the parsing was done, but part 2 was impossible without knowing the math trick.
+I learned something that in retrospect was fairly obvious but I had to look up how to do it.
+Perhaps I could have figured it out over time, but yeah `int` didn't work, `long` didn't work, and then `BigInteger` didn't work either haha so, yeah there must be a trick.
+Who knows if I'll run into this in the future, but up until now I haven't in the wild.
+I did notice some people were complaining about this problem on the subreddit, but honestly I feel like it's fine to learn something about math/number theory and not just get the programming practice in.

+Note: This was the first time I used `BigInteger`.
+Was very easy to switch to this from `int`/`long` and seemed fast enough until the numbers got ridiculous.
+It's not required anymore once you know the "trick", but I am leaving it since it was fine.